python-poetry/poetry/README.md

 poetry self:update --preview
 ```

-And finally, if you want to install a spcific version you can pass it as an argument
+And finally, if you want to install a specific version you can pass it as an argument
 to `self:update`.

 ```bash